enonic/old-xp-doc/doc/operations/clustering.rst

 .. image:: images/logical-cluster.png

 These components are standard ingredients in modern clouds and they are readily available as software as well.
-An XP cluster can also be launched on a regular computer for testing or development purposes.
+An XP cluster can also be launched on a single computer for testing or development purposes.

 Basic cluster setup on local machine
 **************************************

-We have tried to make deployment of XP as simple and fail-safe as possible.
+We have strived to make Enonic XP deployment as simple and fail-safe as possible.
 By default it is configured to run on a local computer and it will not start looking for nodes in the network until you configure it to do so.

 To test a cluster on your local machine, you need to do the following: